 Motorcyclist killed in southwest valley crash

-The crash occurred around 10 p.m. near Durango Drive and Hacienda Avenue.
+A motorcyclist was killed after hitting a curb, a wall and a light pole in the southwest Las Vegas Valley 0n Monday night.

-A motorcyclist was killed in a crash in the southwest Las Vegas Valley 0n Monday night.
+A motorcyclist was killed after hitting a curb, a wall and a light pole in the southwest Las Vegas Valley 0n Monday night.

-The single vehicle crash occurred around 10 p.m. near Durango Drive and Hacienda Avenue.
-The rider died at the scene, according to Metropolitan Police Department Lt.
-Jessica Wert.
+The 31-year-old man was riding a 2015 Kawasaki ZX-6R 636 around 10 p.m. near South Durango Drive and West Hacienda Avenue, according to a statement from the Metropolitan Police Department.

+Police said the rider lost control and struck the curb, causing the bike to flip and collide with a wall and a light pole before the rider was ejected.

 Contact David Wilson at dwilson@reviewjournal.com.
 Follow @davidwilson_RJ on X.